-We “woke up” around 7:30am but really no one got out of bed until around 7:45 because we were all so tired already.
+We “woke up” around 7:30 am but no one got out of bed until around 7:45 because we were all so tired already.
 We did our usual 300 steps up to the town and went straight to breakfast.
 When we finished, a few of us played cards until our learning partners arrived.
 A large group of us walked to the next town up called Dharamkot.
 On the way there, my learning partner and I talked about school and traveling and about how hard the walk was.
-It was a steep uphill all the way to Dharamkot and it was foggy so there wasn’t much of a view.
-We passed by the meditation center and my partner and I walked up all the steps to see the grounds.
-At the top, there was a really pretty temple and cool tile work on the ground, we could not talk because it is a meditation center where many people go for silent retreats.
+It was a steep uphill all the way to Dharamkot, and it was foggy, so there wasn’t much of a view.
+We passed by the meditation center, and my partner and I walked up all the steps to see the grounds.
+At the top, there was a beautiful temple and cool tile work on the ground; we could not talk because it is a meditation center where many people go for silent retreats.
 We kept walking to Dharamkot and met up with the rest of the group at the exit of the meditation center.

 Around this time, we noticed that Ginger, Common Ground’s resident stray dog, followed us the whole way.
 We all continued walking to the town up a path that seemed to lead nowhere.
 We wandered along a path for about an hour before we finally walked down a ton of steps into town and found a large cafe that could fit all of us.
 My learning partner, Miles’s learning partner, and Abby’s learning partner are inseparable, so we all sat at tables on the ground and played Go Fish and BS.
 Our partners are very bad at lying so playing BS is always funny.
 We were talking about taking a taxi back to Dharamsala, but we couldn’t find any near us, so we started walking back.
 On our walk down, we figured out that we could have walked a much, much shorter distance if we walked along the lower path instead of, the higher path.
 Walking back was quick, and I talked to my partner about how she’s leaving town at the end of the month.